-R Linear Regression Bayesian (using brms)
+R regression Bayesian (using brms)

 This tutorial provides the reader with a basic tutorial how to perform a Bayesian regression in brms, using Stan instead of as the MCMC sampler.
 Throughout this tutorial, the reader will be guided through importing data files, exploring summary statistics and regression analyses.
 Here, we will exclusively focus on Bayesian statistics.